How to get the best deal on your rental

 Good luck on reserving your rental!
 You're on the right path to a wonderful vacation!

 During your Stay

-- When there's any ambiguity about vehicle parking, rules of the property, condo access, swimming pool operation, etc... we recommend you ask the rental manager immediately.
-A brief phone call prevents many problems.
+- Ask questions.
+Should there be any ambiguity about parking, policies of the property, property access, swimming pool operation, etc... we advise you ask the rental home manager immediately.
+A quick phone call avoids many head aches.

-- Clean up a little bit.
-Even though you're paying a house cleaning fee, The property should really be in good condition.
-Sinks full of dishes, substantial sand on the floors and sticky messes should really be addressed before leaving.
+- Clean up a little.
+Even though you're spending money on a cleaning fee, The vacation home really should be in sound condition.
+Kitchen sinks stuffed with dirty dishes, surplus beach sand on the floors and sticky messes should really be taken care of before leaving.

-- Make sure to walk through the rental one last time and look for damage.
-We suggest walking through with the property manager wherever possible (this isn't always the case)..
-If the property owner is not available, make certain to take photos of the property to record its condition.
+- Make a point to walk through the rental home one final time and look for damages.
+If at all possible, do this walk-out inspection with the property manager present.
+If the property owner is not available, make sure that you take photos of the property to record its condition.

 - Did you have a good time?
 Most vacation rental web sites ask for comments after your stay is complete.
 Rental owners and property managers will thank you for favorable ratings.
 If something went wrong, we advise being pleasant but straightforward with regards to your stay.
 The best property owners and managers will try hard to fix the situation.